borderless/context/README.md

 > Tiny, type-safe, JavaScript-native `context` implementation.

-**Why?** Working on a project across browsers, serverless and node.js requires different implementations on the same thing, e.g. `fetch` vs `require('http')`.
+**Why?** Working on a project across browsers, workers and node.js requires different implementations on the same thing, e.g. `fetch` vs `require('http')`.
 Go's [`context`](https://blog.golang.org/context) package provides a nice abstraction to bring all the interfaces together.
 By implementing a JavaScript first variation, we can achieve the same benefits.

 ## Installation